-- CONSTRUCT IMMUNITIES (SPECIAL): Automata are immune to disease, death effects, necromancy effects, paralysis, poison, and stunning.
-In addition, automata are not subject to physical ability damage or ability drain, although they may suffer ability damage or drain to their mental abilities (Int, Wis, or Cha).
-Automata are immune to energy drain and non-lethal damage.
-They may become fatigued, exhausted, and sickened under special conditions (see below).
+- CONSTRUCT IMMUNITIES: Automata are immune to disease, death effects, necromancy effects, paralysis, poison, and stunning.
+In addition, automata are not subject to ability damage, ability drain, fatigue, exhaustion, energy drain, or non-lethal damage.
 Automata are immune to any effect that requires a Fort save unless the effect also works on objects or is harmless.
 Automata gain additional hit dice according to their class, but lack a Constitution score and never gain additional hit points from a high Constitution. - CLOCKWORK BODY: While automata are sentient constructs, most models are more fragile than normal constructs.
 Automata receive bonus hit points by model instead of by their size (Appendix, Pathfinder Bestiary).
 All automata are built around one of four basic models, gaining additional traits according to this model (see "models" below).
-Automata never gain construction points.
+Automata never gain construction points. - CLOCKWORK KNOWLEDGE: All automata have an innate understanding of how their bodies work and can use that knowledge elsewhere.
+They receive a +2 racial bonus to Craft (clockworks) and Disable Device skill checks. - CLOCKWORK POINTS: All automata receive a number of points they can spend to modify or otherwise customize their bodies.
+These points are assigned by model and type.
+See "clockwork modifications" for more information. - ENVIRONMENTALLY SENSITIVE: Most automata are constructed with delicate parts that are sensitive to extreme conditions.
+Automata operating in extremely cold temperatures (below 0°F) slow considerably, reducing movement by 10 ft. and gaining the staggered condition.
+Likewise, automata operating in extremely hot conditions (above 110°F) frequently begin to "short circuit," gaining the sickened condition.